A Ripple Down Rules-based Part-Of-Speech Tagging Toolkit

 For a specific language, RDRPOSTagger assumes that the golden training corpus is formatted similarly as sample datasets in directory “Sample”: each line be a sequence of WORD/TAG pairs separated by a white space characters.

 RDRPOSTagger requires an initial tagger in its processing.
 In RDRPOSTagger, we develop a simple initial tagger to assign a tag for each word extracted from a lexicon.
 If you want to integrate your own initial tagger to RDRPOSTagger, finding the instructions in section 4.

 1. Utilize module LexiconCreator.py in Utility package to generate a lexicon of words and the most frequent associated tags from the input golden corpus.
-The lexicon also contains an entry DefeaultTag to tag unknown-words (out-of-dictionary words) with the most frequent label in the corpus.
+The lexicon also contains an entry DefaultTag to tag unknown-words (out-of-dictionary words) with the most frequent label in the training corpus.

 Utility> python LexiconCreator.py PATH-TO-GOLDEN-CORPUS PATH-TO-OUTPUT-LEXICON OPTION-VALUE

 OPTION-VALUE gets True or False string-value.
-False value means that the output lexicon does not include 1-time occurrence words in the golden corpus.
+True value will create a full lexicon extracted from the input golden training corpus.
+False value means that the output smaller-in-size lexicon does not include 1-time occurrence words in the training corpus.
 Examples:

 Utility> python LexiconCreator.py ../Sample/En/correctTrain ../Sample/En/fullDict True

 Utility> python LexiconCreator.py ../Sample/En/correctTrain ../Sample/En/shortDict False

 2. [Skip this step if not applicable] You could evolve heuristic rules to deal the unknown-words instead of setting the default tag to those (in code line 21 in module InitialTagger.py in InitialTagger package).
 Please refer to EnInitialTagger.py as an example.